docyes/backticker/README.md

 If {params: value(s)} is passed as an option when the `tick` event is trigggered it will pass the value as a subsequent argument.
 Note, if value is an array it will pass each item as a subsequent argument.

+If {tick: true} is pass as an option will emit a `tick` event immediately.

 ## start([tick])

 Starts the current timer.